hackforla/admin-governance/meeting-2018-june.md

   * Presentations: What do we want them to present?
     * We need to let all the project groups know ahead of time so they can prepare presentations.
     * Nina would say a condensed version of the Civic Tech Canvas, no wireframes/mockups/MVPs necessary.
-* SCALE - Open Data Day / Brigade Event
-* CFA Fellowship Partners - start scoping out ideas and talk to government folks for next year.
 * Data + Donuts
   * 2-day event in September/October
   * Fall training seminar needs volunteers
+* 2019 events:
+  * SCALE 17x
+  * Open Data Day / Brigade Event
+  * CFA Fellowships
+    * Start scoping out ideas and talk to government folks for next year.

 ## NOTES